 Faluma’s Martin started in 2010 with friends the music blog TropicalBass.com which is now an important voice for the lively World Bass scene.
 Since Faluma is providing the technical infrastructure for the music blog, is was only a logic step to found a music label TropicalBass.

 Julia Deimann – Label Management

 Martin’s life is fully dedicated his big love: music.
 Beside Faluma he’s DJ and producer and he is writing for the music blog TropicalBass.com.
-In his “other life” he works as the Head of Product Managerment at the local startup lieferando.
+In his “other life” he works as Product Manager at the local startup nu3.